 What is a legal secretary?

 A legal secretary generally has the role of providing administration and clerical support to lawyers, solicitors and other legal staff including legal executives.
 Legal secretaries play a vital role in helping legal staff and legal secretaries are generally tasked with making sure everything in the office is running smoothly so that the lawyers can focus on their clients and cases.
-For example you may write and send letters for lawyers and organise important legal paperwork.
+For example, you may write and send letters to lawyers and organise important legal paperwork.

 What will I be doing?

-Some examples of tasks that a legal secretary does includes filing legal documents and managing the office, as well as sometimes some HR work.
+Some examples of tasks that a legal secretary does include filing legal documents and managing the office, as well as sometimes some HR work.
 Taking calls to the office and taking messages, processing legal documents and carrying out other office and administrative tasks including ordering stationery.

-What qualifications and experience is required?
+What qualifications and experience?

 What career progression opportunities are available?